chris-pearce/backpack.css/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

-This project has a [code of conduct](CODE_OF_CONDUCT.md) that all contributors are expected to follow.

 ## Table of contents <!-- omit in toc -->

 - [Issue tracker](#issue-tracker)